bdring/FluidNC/README.md

 **FluidNC** is the next generation of the Grbl_ESP32 CNC control firmware.
 It has a lot of improvements over Grbl_ESP32 as listed below.

+## Using / Compiling

+You **do not need to compile** FluidNC.
+Each [release of FluidNC](https://github.com/bdring/FluidNC/releases) has an installation script that will automatically install the firmware to an ESP32.
+All standard configuration can be done by uploading configuration files later.
+See [this wiki page](https://github.com/bdring/FluidNC/wiki/FluidNC-Compiling).

 ## Firmware Architecture

 - Object-Oriented hierarchical design